 We all have that mental image of a cheese board piled high with cheese and accouterments.
-What’s missing from that tasty mirage?
-A drink pairing of course.
+What’s missing from that tasty vision?
+A drink pairing, of course.
 If your first pick would be a bold glass of red wine at your side, then you’ve come to the right place.

 The Basics of Red Wine and Cheese Pairing